Autumnal view of Hyde Park in Perth with golden and brown leaves on trees surrounding a serene lake, reflecting a clear sky

 • Drink coffee while kids enjoy the playground

-Facilities in Hyde Park
+Facilities You’ll Find in Hyde Park

 The gardens in Hyde Park Perth